pwegrzyn/pwegrzyn.github.io/content/en/pages/about.md

 I used to work as a software engineer at Akamai, where I was responsible for CDN data pipelines.

-Currently, I work as a backend engineer at Google, where I develop LLM serving APIs in Cloud.
+Later, I worked as a backend engineer at Google, where I developed LLM inference and agent APIs in Cloud.

 ### CV